The History Of Tudor And The Royal Canadian Navy

 Tudor reference 94010, issued to a RCN diver in the ‘70s.

-One of the interesting points from our conversation was that the watch was his to keep until he left service.
+Notably, the watch was his to keep until he left service.
 The process of personally issuing Tudors to divers didn’t last long, though.
-I learned that once the ‘80s rolled around the RCN changed their tune and implemented a new system for the distribution of watches.
-This came from my conversation with Tim Flath, who served 22 years as a Naval Officer (retired as Lieutenant Commander) for the RCN specializing in Navy Diving and Explosive Ordnance Disposal.
-I first got in touch with Tim after stumbling upon his website - a resource for active and retired divers who wish to stay informed and keep in touch with those who also served.
-Tim was kind enough to share his experience serving in the RCN along with the watches that he and his unit were issued.
+By the 1980s, the RCN had shifted to a new distribution system.
+This came from my conversation with Tim Flath, who served 22 years as a Naval Officer (retired as Lieutenant Commander) in the RCN, specializing in Navy Diving and Explosive Ordnance Disposal.
+I first got in touch with Tim after coming across his website - a resource for active and retired divers to stay informed and connected with others who served.
+Tim was kind enough to share his experience in the RCN, along with the watches issued to him and his unit.
 “The watches were held on a Distribution Account (DA) at each military unit that held an entitlement based on the number of divers on strength.
 I had a 12-person dive team so was only entitled to six Tudor watches on my account as the Diving Officer in charge.”
 He went on to explain, “When you needed the gear, you signed it out, did the dive, then came back in and returned it.”

-This new system of tracking provided better control and oversight of the equipment being used.
-Given the RCN was a small organization with limited funds, this makes sense.
-The RCN also kept the budget in line by keeping the same watches on rotation over the years.
-This program of reissuing watches went on for a couple decades - so Tudors from the ‘60s and ‘70s were being strapped on the wrists of divers well into the ‘80s and ‘90s.
-At that point the watches were keeping poor time due to a lack of service, essentially rendering them useless.
+This new system of tracking provided better control and oversight of the equipment in use.
+Given the RCN was a small organization with limited funds, this approach made sense.
+Costs were also managed by keeping the same watches in rotation over the years.
+This practice continued for decades, with Tudors from the ‘60s and ‘70s still being worn by divers well into the ‘80s and ‘90s.
+By then, many were keeping poor time due to a lack of servicing, rendering them largely ineffective.
 “They were not good watches!”
 Tim laughed.
-“Not one of them on my DA kept decent time and we had no budget to maintain them.”
-This was a common theme among the dozen or so divers I spoke to.
+“Not one of them on my DA kept decent time, and we had no budget to maintain them.”
+A recurring theme among the dozen or so divers I spoke with.

-Regardless of how they were keeping time though, these Tudors carried a lot of value and the divers knew that.
-Because of this, divers frequently lost their watches.
-While not referring to his particular unit, Tim admitted this was a common occurrence.
-When this happened, protocol mandated that the diver fill out a lost report which would be followed by an official investigation conducted by the Commanding Officer.
-If found to be at fault, the diver would be financially responsible.
-This didn’t happen often though because a watch was pretty easy to lose during a dive.
-One diver explained, “Diving is hard on gear and impossible to find when the pin breaks and sinks to the bottom of the ocean.”
-Makes sense, right?
-Then he went on to say, “So many at the bottom of the ocean, so very, very many.”
-Sensing sarcasm I wanted to push but as the watch was technically government property I got the impression that’s all I was going to get.
-My sentiment was confirmed when another diver said, “So you're asking a group of pirates if they kept their Tudor?
+Regardless of how well they kept time, these Tudors carried significant value - and the divers knew it.
+As a result, watches were frequently “lost.”
+While not referring to his specific unit, Tim admitted this was a common occurrence.
+When it happened, protocol required the diver to file a loss report, followed by an investigation by the Commanding Officer.
+If found at fault, the diver could be held financially responsible.
+In practice, this was rare, as a watch was easy to lose during a dive.
+As one diver explained, “Diving is hard on gear and impossible to find when the pin breaks and sinks to the bottom of the ocean.”
+He then added, “So many at the bottom of the ocean, so very, very many.”
+Sensing the sarcasm, I considered pressing further, but given the watches were government property, it was clear that was all I was going to get.
+That impression was reinforced when another diver said, “So you're asking a group of pirates if they kept their Tudor?
 Yar!!!”

-But my favorite response came from a different diver, “They were hard to keep on your wrist.
+But my favorite response came from another diver: “They were hard to keep on your wrist.
 I lost a few fighting sharks, getting hung up on Russian nuclear subs, even rescuing my CO twice in one exercise when the Qu’Appelle went aground.”

 The RCN “Hybrid” that Tim gifted to a fellow diver

-After several conversations with different divers it was obvious I wasn’t supposed to know what was true or not, and I was okay with that.
-For me, these absurd, almost fantastical stories lend the watch a mystique that almost feels as much a part of the watch itself as its unique-shaped hands.
-Tim, on the other hand, was willing to give me more.
+After several conversations with different divers, it became clear I wasn’t meant to know what was true or not - and I was okay with that.
+For me, these absurd, almost fantastical stories lend the watch a mystique that feels as much a part of it as its uniquely shaped hands.
+Tim, on the other hand, was willing to share more.

 When asked about the watches supplied by the RCN, Tim said, “they were mostly all different.
 The hour and minute hands were of varying styles, if I recall.”
-To get a clearer idea of what watches were supplied, I sent Tim a few pictures of the different variations found during this period.
-Included was a picture of a newer configuration at this time that had mismatched plots and hands.
-Tim looked at the picture with recollection and confirmed that he actually owned one for a short period of time.
-In fact, he had two and gifted the other to a fellow diver.
+To better understand what was issued, I sent him photos of the different variations from this period, including one of a rarer configuration with mismatched plots and hands.
+He immediately recognized it and confirmed he had owned one for a short period of time.
+In fact, he had two and gifted one to a fellow diver.
 The watch was the RCN “Hybrid.”

 The RCN “Hybrid”

 This particular variation featured the traditional snowflake hands but was paired with round and rectangular hour markers and same-sized hash marks around the dial, akin to a radial dial.
 Collectors have come to refer to this dial configuration as the “Hybrid” given its mismatched plots and hands.
-Flip the watch around and you’ll find that Tudor also introduced a different case design for submariners that featured a deeper, more-pronounced groove around the mid-case than previously found on other sports models.
+Flip the watch around and you’ll find that Tudor also introduced a different case design for submariners that featured a deeper, more-pronounced groove around the mid-case than previously found on other models.
 As with other variations of the 94010, the “Hybrid” features the same caliber 2776, equipped with a hacking mechanism.
-The production window of the “Hybrid” is very small.
-Most examples fall within a serial range of 88xxxx to 89xxxx, with many having consecutive serial numbers.
+The production window for the “Hybrid” is very narrow, with examples falling within the 86xxxx to 89xxxx serial range, often with consecutive numbers.

 Notice the caseback design that features a deeper, more-pronounced groove around the mid-case